Marshall Pierite

 Chairman

-Marshall Pierite is the proud Chairman and CEO of the Tunica-Biloxi Tribe of Louisiana whose reservation is located in Marksville, Louisiana.
-For more than 30 years, he has held several elected positions on the Tribal Council including Secretary-Treasurer, Vice-Chairman, and Chairman of the Tribe.
-A Native Louisianan, Chairman Pierite began his career by serving in the United States Marine Corps with a military occupational specialty in administration.
-Following his military service, he worked for the Tunica-Biloxi Tribe of Louisiana as a medical clerk.
-After receiving progression promotions within the Tribe’s Health Department, he was promoted to Director of the Social Services Department.
+A native Louisianan, Chairman Pierite began his career by proudly serving in the United States Marine Corps with a military occupational specialty in administration.
+Following his military service, he returned home and began working for the Tunica-Biloxi Tribe as a medical clerk.
+Through dedication and strong leadership, he advanced within the Tribe’s Health Department and was ultimately promoted to Director of the Social Services Department.

-Chairman Pierite has also served in key positions on several boards and committees with private, tribal, and non-profit organizations.
-He has served as Chairman and co-chairman of the Board of Carcieri Task Force; Board Member of the United States Chamber of Commerce/NAEI; Board Member of the United South and Eastern Tribes (USET); Board Member of the National Online Lending Alliance Board; Liaison Officer to the Tunica-Biloxi Economic Development Corporation; Mentor to the Tunica-Biloxi Youth Council; and Committee Member of the United South and Eastern Tribes (USET) Social Services Program.
-He currently serves as the Chairman of the Inter-Tribal Council of Louisiana; Committee Member of Southern Partners Fund; Founding Member of the Gulf States American Indian Chamber of Commerce; Board Member of the Tunica-Biloxi Economic Development Authority; Board Member of the Family Justice Center of Central Louisiana; Board Member of United Way of Central Louisiana; Board Member of the University of Louisiana-Lafayette Foundation Board; Board Member of the American 250 Louisiana State Commission; and Committee Member of the Missing and Murdered Indigenous Women and Girls Governor’s Task Force.
+He currently serves as Chairman of the Inter-Tribal Council of Louisiana and the Institute for Indian Development; Chairman of the Tunica-Biloxi Economic Development Authority; Board Member of the Southern Partners Fund; Founding Member of the Gulf States American Indian Chamber of Commerce; Board Member of the Family Justice Center of Central Louisiana; Board Member of United Way of Central Louisiana; Board Member of the University of Louisiana at Lafayette Foundation; Board Member of the American 250 Louisiana State Commission; and Committee Member of the Missing and Murdered Indigenous Women and Girls Governor’s Task Force.

 Marshall Ray Sampson, Sr.